isomerpages/moe-gongshangpri/pages/faq.md

 **4. What time can parents enter the school premises to make purchases from the school bookshop?**

-Parents are allowed to come into the school premises to make purchases at the bookshop after school hours.
+The school bookshop is open from 8.30am to 3.30pm (Except every Wed to 2.30pm).
+Parents may come in after 2pm to make purchases for their child.

 **5. Where can I buy school uniform for my child/ward?**